 Introduction to Zen

-Our introductory teaching is required if you are new to Zen, please attend our Introduction to Zen workshop (see details below), even if you have done other forms of meditation).
-It is also open to anyone who has practiced Zen in the past and would like a refresher.
-Knowing how daunting Zen often seems to beginners, we offer simple, accessible beginning instruction, as well as continuing support and a solid structure once your practice begins.
+If you are new to Zen, please attend our Introduction to Zen workshop (see details below), even if you have done other forms of meditation.
+Our introduction is also open to anyone who has practiced Zen in the past but would like a refresher.
+Knowing how daunting Zen often seems to those first exploring it, we offer a simple, accessible introductory class as well as continuing support and a solid structure once your practice begins.